 The road towards getting a perfect haircut starts with the accessories.
-You need reliable hair clippers with various blades and guards which usually come together with the clippers.
+You need good quality cordless clippers with various blades and guards which usually come together with the clippers.
 Obviously, you will need 2 mirrors if you are doing it yourself.
 One mirror should be positioned in front of you, while you hold the other with one hand.

 I will not talk about the top hair clippers for now, but you can do your own research before purchasing.
 They are of different types and come with different prices.
 Note that, those very expensive hair clippers do not actually reflect the quality.
 So check the features, and then rely on users’ reviews to see the best clippers that will suit your needs.

 Read these 5 tips on how to use your hair clippers appropriately.